 Keep Coding Simple

 First, you’ll want to avoid code bloat.
-This is when source code slows your site down.
+This when source code slows your site down.
 The most common cause of code bloat is excess design.
 While you obviously want your site to look great, you never want to sacrifice speed for appearance.
 Remember, design trends come and go – but a simple, clear design is timeless.

 Avoid Custom Fonts